sencha/theming-contest/README.md

 * Create a workspace
 ```
 sencha -sdk {path/to/Ext-JS-SDK}  generate workspace theming-workspace
+cd theming-workspace/
 ```
-* Fork/Clone/Download this Feed Viewer sample application and Extract it in theming-workspace
+* Fork/Clone/Download Feed Viewer sample application on this github page and unzip it in theming-workspace

 * Build the Feed Viewer sample application
 ```
+cd theming-contest-master
+delete directory .sencha/workspace (to use theming-workspace)
-sencha -sdk {path/to/Ext-JS-SDK} app build development
+sencha app build development
 ```

 * Start web server and watch changes